vvarik/32drugs/README.md

 ## Transform

-To quantify the growth (either rate or yield) one needs to substract the background from raw OD.
+To quantify the growth (either rate or yield) one needs to subtract the background from raw OD.
 There are two ways to do that: 1) using a readout from just the medium; 2) using the smallest value per well (i.e. OD in one of the first timepoints of a particular well).
 I prefer